 To complete this assignment, HSED students will progress through a series of 15 online learning modules that are organized into 4 overarching units.
 Each module is comprised of a set of unique lectures, videos or podcasts, readings, and learning activities.
-They begin with a focus on the deeper conceptual and philosophical considerations necessary for determining one's orientation to research and innovation in health professions education.
+They begin with a focus on the deeper conceptual and philosophical considerations necessary for determining one's orientation to research in health professions education.
 Subsequent modules cover several important topics to the development of a strong grant proposal.
-A brief overview of the modules can be found in Appendix C.
+A comprehensive overview of the modules can be found in Appendix C.

 These modules are accompanied by a set of 10 mandatory assignments - referred to as Milestones.
 Each Milestone requires application of concepts covered in the learning modules and will ultimately comprise a portion of the final proposal; such that their gradual completion serves to guide students in the development of a comprehensive draft.
 Students are required to move through these modules and complete the Milestones in a self-directed manner.
-Certain Milestones must be resubmitted as part of the final Education Proposal submission.
 For more information on each Milestone, please see Appendix C.

-Students must complete and submit all Milestones prior to attending HS EDUC 707: Residency Week 2.
-The resultant draft will form the basis of the Residency Week 2 activities.
+HS EDUC 700: Residency Week 1 presents a structured curriculum that guides learners through the completion of the first set of Milestones (Milestones 1, 2A, 2B, and 3A), setting students up to be effective and efficient with their self-directed and peer-supported efforts with the remainder of the modules and milestones.
+Importantly, students must complete and submit all Proposal Milestones prior to attending HS EDUC 707: Residency Week 2, including a rough first draft.
+The rough draft will form the basis of the Residency Week 2 activities.
 During this week, students will engage with peers and HSED faculty to revise and refine their draft into a proposal that is ready for submission to a relevant funding competition.
 Accordingly, the final Education Proposal will be generated through a process of development, review, feedback, and revision.